google/zetasql/docs/mathematical_functions.md

 **Description**

-Returns the largest integral value that is not greater than X.
+Returns the largest integral value that isn't greater than X.

 <table>
   <thead>